Section 1. Name and Seat

 c. publishing and disseminating reports of its scholarly meetings as well as other suitable material;

-d. cooperating and collaborating with other organisations;
+d. cooperating and collaborating with other organizations;

 e. making use of other valid means which are at the Association's disposal;